 I don’t want to cause any hard feelings, but can we all agree that some desserts are just more festive than others?

 Believe me, I LOVE traditional holiday and Thanksgiving desserts and every Christmas cookie recipe imaginable.
-But every once in a while you need a little festive action and these little Chocolate Cranberry Tarts…now these little sweeties say ‘festive’ to me.
+But every once in a while, you need a little festive action on your holiday table and these little Chocolate Cranberry Curd Tarts…now these little sweeties say ‘festive’ to me.
 It’s adding extra pizzazz into your Thanksgiving or Christmas dessert menu!

-They say, “I am here to celebrate whatever you are celebrating!
-I have my sparkly jewelry on and my dancing shoes and I’m ready for fun and festivities!” and “You will be so surprised how easy I am to make” and “You’ll also be pleased to know that most of my parts can be made ahead of time and assembled at the last minute!”
+This mini tart recipe says, “I am here to celebrate whatever you are celebrating!
+I have my sparkly jewelry on and my dancing shoes, and I’m ready for fun and Holiday Season festivities!” and “You will be so surprised how easy I am to make” and “You’ll also be pleased to know that most of my parts can be made ahead of time and assembled at the last minute!”

-So yes, not only are these Chocolate Cranberry Tarts festive with the chocolate crust, cranberry filling, and sugared cranberries, but they also ARE easy to make AND you can make several of the parts ahead of time and assemble at the last minute.
+So yes!
+Not only are these Chocolate Cranberry Tarts festive with the chocolate crust, cranberry filling, and sugared cranberries, but they also ARE easy to make.
+And you can make several of the parts ahead of time and assemble them at the last minute.

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-I made the chocolate tart crust recipe ahead of time, used my tart pan to make a bunch of tarts and then stored them for a good 5 days.
-I did use dried beans as pie weights so that the dough didn’t puff up.
+I made the chocolate tart crust recipe ahead of time, used my tart pan to make the mini tarts and then stored them for a good 5 days.
+Dried beans make great pie weights so that the dough didn’t puff up.

 I also made the Cranberry Curd several days ago and stored it in the refrigerator.
 On a related note, is there any other word in the English language that we can substitute for ‘curd’?
 I mean, for something so tasty, it should have a much better name…something like…”sublime cranberry custard’…just saying.
-I actually considered calling this custard instead of curd, but upon further research realized that a custard is less fruity than a curd…so this really is a curd…sadly.
+I actually considered calling this custard instead of curd, but upon further research realized that custard is less fruity than a curd…so this really is a curd…sadly.
 All that said, I much prefer Chocolate Tart with Cranberry Filling than….you know what.

-I assembled these delightfully festive treats by dolloping a bit of curd in the tart shells, baking the tarts for 10-15 minutes and then topping them with stabilized whipped cream once the Chocolate Cranberry tarts were cool.
+I assembled these delightfully festive holiday desserts by dolloping a bit of curd in the mini chocolate tart shells, baking the tarts for 10-15 minutes and then topping them with stabilized whipped cream once the Chocolate tarts were cool.
 I used my 1A large piping tip for the whipped cream dollop.
 And as much as I dislike ‘curd’, I do enjoy ‘dollop’!
-What a fun word to say…’dollop, dollop, dollop!’

 The stabilized whipped cream can easily be made earlier in the day or the day before and stored in the fridge.